AIU-SoftWave/AIU-Trips-And-Events/Docs/Pm_2/index.md

 |**Design, Implementation, Testing & Deployment**|Additional project phases|9|45 |
 |**Total**||**40 Point**|**200 Days**|

-**CSV Data:** See `csv_data/estimation_breakdown.csv` for complete phase-wise estimation

-**Note:** Updated estimations with new team structure are available in `NEW_ESTIMATIONS.md`

 ## **2. Project Schedule & Milestones**
-This schedule outlines the key activities and milestones for the **12-week** project timeline, designed for a team of 5 members with specialized roles.
+This schedule outlines the key activities and milestones for the **8-week** project timeline, designed for a team of 5 members with specialized roles.
 Milestones are set every two weeks to ensure progress is tracked effectively.

 **Team Structure:**
 - Member 1: Implementation & Deployment